Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-parts.md

 ![Publish report part](/static/assets/on-premise/images/report-designer/report-parts/publish-report-part.png)

 > Note:
-The datasource, dataset and the Query parameters associated with the widgets alone will be published along with the report part.
-Dataset bind with the scope of the expressions and Report parameters will not be published with the report part.
+The Datasource, Dataset and the Query parameters associated with the widgets alone will be published along with the report part whereas Dataset bind with the scope of the expressions and Report parameters will not be published with the report part.

 ## Reusing the Published Report Part in other Reports

 Create a new report and in that we will use the `Product_Details_Table` report part to demonstrate this feature.

-1. Find the `Product_Details_Table` report part under the `Report Parts` tab in the item panel of the report designer
+1. Find the `Product_Details_Table` report part under the `Report Parts` tab in the left side of the Designer surface.
 ![Report part in item panel](/static/assets/on-premise/images/report-designer/report-parts/report-part-itempanel.png)

-2. Drag and drop the `Product_Details_Table` report part from the item panel into the Designer surface.
+2. Drag and drop the `Product_Details_Table` report part into the Designer surface.
 ![Drag and drop report part](/static/assets/on-premise/images/report-designer/report-parts/drag-report-part.png)

 3. Dataset and query parameters associated with the `Product_Details_Table` report part gets populated in this report.